> A.L. Lloyd > Songs > Three Drunken Huntsmen

 Six Jovial Welshmen (the first and last verses that is) is supposed to be a bit of a St David’s Day carol and if nothing else you can tell which side the singer was on in the Wars of the Roses.
 The three verses in the middle are from a totally unrelated song which just happens to have Welshmen in it as well.

-The Teacups sang Three Jolly Huntsmen in 2020 on their third and final album, In Which….
+Alex Cumming sang Three Huntsmen of Cape Ann in 2017 on their download EP of songs collected by Cecil Sharp, Short Sharp Show, and they sang it with The Teacups as Three Jolly Huntsmen in 2020 on their third and final album, In Which….
 They noted:

 Collected by Olive Dame Campbell from Annie Whitney, Takoma Park D:C in 1915.
 The lyrics have been put to a fabulous dance tune called Star Above the Garter which can commonly be found being at New England contra dances.